NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/README.md

 **Important Notes:**
 - If you encounter "No space left on device" errors, use the `--cache-dir` flag to specify an alternate cache location with sufficient disk space (at least 10GB free recommended)
 - You can also set the `UV_CACHE_DIR` environment variable instead of using the flag: `export UV_CACHE_DIR=/path/to/cache/directory`
-- The project is configured to resolve dependencies only for x86_64 platforms to avoid compatibility issues

 #### Using the Jupyter Kernel